 You're a Texas resident if you have resided in Texas for 12 consecutive months.
 See Texas residency documentation.

-How often do I need to submit a residency information form?
+How often do I need to submit residency information?

 You will update your residency information and mailing address whenever you return to ACC after being gone for one year.
-You also should resubmit the form any time you believe your status has changed.
+You also should resubmit the information any time you believe your status has changed.

 Can I check the in-district tuition status of an address?

 Why is proof required with a change of address?